Update 8.6 to 8.7

 See the overview about API Key Attributes for more details.

-If you still wish to use keys as number (int64)
+If you still wish to use keys as integer (int64)

 types, you have to include the